Topical alignment in online social systems

 \subsection{Twitter Dataset}

-There is no clear definition of social media or online social network, however, there is a general consensus that services like Twitter\footnote{http://www.twitter.com, accessed in October 2016.} are instances of social media services \cite{Obar2015}.
+There is no clear definition of social media or online social network, however, there is a general consensus that services like Twitter are instances of social media services \cite{Obar2015}.
 Due to its microblogging nature, some consider Twitter also as a news media or an information network \cite{Myers2014a,Kwak2010}.
 This is an important feature as we are interested in the content shared by the users and their relationships.